Employee Rights No Fees Unless We Win

 Marital Status Discrimination

-California Fair Employment and Housing Act (FEHA): It is unlawful for an employer to refuse to hire; to discharge or to terminate; to refuse to select or to bar or discharge an employee from a training program leading to employment; or to discriminate against the person in compensation or in terms, conditions, or privileges of employment" because of the employee's marital status.
-Cal.
-Gov. Code § 12940(a).
+Under the FEHA, California’s chief law prohibiting discrimination in the workplace: It is unlawful for an employer to refuse to hire; to discharge or to terminate; to refuse to select or to bar or discharge an employee from a training program leading to employment; or to discriminate against the person in compensation or in terms, conditions, or privileges of employment because of the employee's marital status.
+California Government Code section 12940(a).

 - and that other employees with a different marital status (i.e., who were not single) were not subjected to the discriminatory actions of the employer.
 (Ex: other workers who were married retained similar jobs, and the employee who is bringing the claim is single and lost his or her position to an individual with similar qualifications to the discharged employee but who was married).

-Finally, employers may not discriminate against spouses of individuals the employer disfavors.
-For example, the employer may not discriminate against an employed white female solely because she married an African American male.
+Employers may not discriminate against spouses of individuals the employer disfavors if the reason the employer disfavors the spouse is because of a characteristic protected under the FEHA.
+For example, the employer may not discriminate against an employed white female by denying her a permanent position as a secretary for a corporation solely because she married an African American male.
 Chen v.
-County of Orange 96 C4th at 943.Contact Us
+County of Orange(2002) 96 Cal.App.4th at 943.Federal Law